AdobeDocs/certification.en/help/certifications/aem/aem-sites-p-developer.md

 Purchase your exam voucher at Adobe Certification Voucher Center, if you have a discount, it will apply at checkout.
 Apply the voucher code when you schedule your exam.

-If an exam is marked as retiring, you can still take it and your certification will be valid for two years from when you pass.
+If an exam is marked as retiring you will see a note at the top of this page.
+This indicates that you can still take it until the date specified in the note.

+Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

 If you are an application developer with 0-12 months of experience working with the AEM Platform, are able to perform component development, have a basic understanding of the MVC framework, life cycle frameworks and libraries in AEM.